HKCaesar/Parallel-OBLIMAP-Scanning/README.md

 coupling of an ice model within a GCM is now possible due to a dramatic performance gain.

-# Coding task as initialy intended: the computational challenge
+# Coding task as initially intended: the computational challenge
 OBLIMAP 2.0 is a sequential code and consists of two main phases: the scanning phase and the fast mapping phase.
 Despite the large performance gain for the scanning phase, it would be computational expensive if frequent coupling